-- 1. That the physician's heart transplant training or experience is equivalent to the fellowship or clinical experience pathways as described in Sections H.3.A and H.3.B above. - 2.
-The physician has maintained a current working knowledge of all aspects of heart transplantation, defined as direct involvement in heart transplant patient care within the last 2 years. - 3.
-The physician submits a letter of recommendation from the primary physician and transplant program director of the fellowship training program or transplant program last served by the physician outlining the physician's overall qualifications to act as a primary transplant physician, as well as the physician's personal integrity, honesty, and familiarity with and experience in adhering to OPTN Obligations and compliance protocols, and any other matters judged appropriate.
-The MPSC may request additional recommendation letters from the primary physician, primary surgeon, director, or others affiliated with any transplant program previously served by the physician, at its discretion. - 4.
-The hospital participates in an informal discussion with the MPSC.
+- b.
+A letter of recommendation from the primary physician and transplant program director at the transplant program last served by the physician outlining the physician's overall qualifications to act as primary transplant physician, as well as the physician's personal integrity, honesty, and familiarity with and experience in adhering to OPTN obligations, and any other matters judged appropriate.
+The MPSC may request additional recommendation letters from the primary physician, primary surgeon, director, or others affiliated with any transplant program previously served by the physician, at its discretion. - c.
+A letter from the physician that details the training and experience the physician has gained in heart transplantation.